lzguangzl/runstash-sg/runstash-sg-functions/README.md

 ## Deploy and test

+- dbschema.js provides the understanding for data samples used
 - Start serving your project locally using `firebase serve`
 - Deploy your project using `firebase deploy`